paulieguk/LDW-JUN22/Content/Instructions-007.md

 - Close the WebSite.
 - The template also had an Output parameter.
 Edit the instructions for the **AzureWebApp** Lab Profile from the Burger Menu while the lab is running lab and try to find the **@lab** variable for the output parameter.

-- [] This completes the activities for Lab 4 please let your instructor know that you have completed Lab 5
+- [] This completes the activities for Lab 4 please let your instructor know that you have completed Lab 4

-Press **Next** to continue
+Press **End** to complete this lab.